nancydrewdatabase/nancydrewdatabase.github.io/content/03 MHM/Characters/Emily Foxworth.md

   - phone-contact
 phone: 555-5367
 ---
-- Phone nunber - 555-LENS (Emily is a photo journalist)
+- Phone number - 555-LENS (Emily is a photo journalist)